Sometime after dawn...

-Deputy Sheriff Owen Brady dialed up the volume on his shoulder mic.
-“Can you hear me now, GRACIE?
+DEPUTY SHERIFF Owen Brady moved to the edge of the cliff and dialed up the volume on his shoulder mic.
+“Can you hear me now, Gracie?”

 The dispatcher snorted a laugh.
 “You talking dirty to me, Brady?”